Hope and despair: Kathy Gannon on 35 years in Afghanistan

 In 2020, the U.S. and the Taliban signed a deal for troops to withdraw within 18 months.

 It was the sudden and secret departure of President Ashraf Ghani that finally brought the Taliban back into the city on Aug.
-15. The Taliban’s rapid march toward Kabul fed a rush toward the airport.
-For many in the Afghan capital, the only hope left lay only in getting out.
+15, 2021.
+The Taliban’s rapid march toward Kabul fed a rush toward the airport.
+For many in the Afghan capital, the only hope left lay in getting out.

 Now the future in Afghanistan is even more uncertain.
 Scores of people line up outside the banks to try to get their money out.
 Hospitals are short of medicine.
 Afghans are left to face the fact that the entire world came to their country in 2001 and spent billions, and still couldn’t bring them prosperity or even the beginnings of prosperity.